Module of Gear

-2) Gears are basically designated by using module and number of teeth,meaning of this is that If Someone wants to buy a gear, he need to ask gear by module and number of teeth.
+2) Gears are basically designated by using module and number of teeth, the meaning of this is that If Someone wants to buy a gear, he needs to ask gear by module and number of teeth.

 4) while designing gear first module is decided according to speed ratio and number of teeth.
-Further this module is used to calculate remaining gear parameter like addendum ,deddendum etc.
+Further this module is used to calculate the remaining gear parameter like an addendum , dedendum, etc.

-Diametral pitch is also called as diametrical pitch.
-Diametral pitch is reciprocal of module i.e. Ratio of number of teeth to Pitch circle Diameter.
+- Diametrical pitch is reciprocal of module i.e. Ratio of number of teeth to Pitch Circle Diameter.